Benchmarking Unlearning for Vision Transformers: Model Architectures and Algorithms

 \subsection{Vision Transformers}

 Transformer architectures \citep{VaswaniSPUJGKP17} leverage self-attention mechanisms instead of recurrence.
-We focus on, arguably, the two most popular VTs: ViT and Swin-T. ViT \citep{dosovitskiy2021imageworth16x16words} processes images as sequences of flattened, embedded patches, which are (i) projected into an embedding space, (ii) combined with positional encodings, and (iii) passed through transformer encoder layers comprising multi-headed self-attention (MSA) and multi-layer perceptrons (MLP).
-Swin-T \citep{liu2021swintransformerhierarchicalvision} adds hierarchical representations (a la CNNs) by progressively merging patches and reducing spatial resolution at deeper layers, forming multi-scale representations.
+We focus on, arguably, the most popular VTs: ViT, Swin-T, and DINOv2.
+ViT \citep{dosovitskiy2021imageworth16x16words} processes images as sequences of flattened, embedded patches, which are (i) projected into an embedding space, (ii) combined with positional encodings, and (iii) passed through transformer encoder layers comprising multi-headed self-attention (MSA) and multi-layer perceptrons (MLP).
+Swin-T \citep{liu2021swintransformerhierarchicalvision} adds hierarchical representations (à la CNNs) by progressively merging patches and reducing spatial resolution at deeper layers, forming multi-scale representations.
 Additionally, a shifted-window self-attention mechanism is introduced to model both local and global contexts.
-These allow us to study MU performance on architectures which, due to having/lacking hierarchical representations, are more/less similar to CNNs (Swin-T/ViT).
+DINOv2 \citep{oquab2023dinov2} is a self-supervised ViT-based model trained on large-scale curated data, producing robust and transferable visual representations.
+These three model families allow us to study MU performance across architectures which, due to having/lacking hierarchical representations or supervised/self-supervised pretraining, are more/less similar to CNNs (Swin-T vs. ViT/DINOv2).